 Jay asked me to make the most delicious sugar cookies possible this year for Santa, and I can't think of any that can beat my cardamom sugar cookies with mango icing.

-These really are the best sugar cookies, ever.
+These cookies are delicious.
 They are slightly chewy, which I love, and sweet, with a hint of cardamom for that je ne sais quoi.
 They are also just the perfect base for this gooey, mango-ey icing free of any artificial colors, although you could eat them without any icing at all.

-I usually make cutout sugar cookies, and I love them, but these chewy sugar cookies don't need any cookie cutters — all you need to do is roll them out into little balls and place them on your baking sheet.
+I usually make vegan gluten-free sugar cookies, and I love them, but these chewy sugar cookies don't need any cookie cutters -- all you need to do is roll them out into little balls and place them on your baking sheet.
 Couldn't be easier.

 The mango icing was a bit of a brainwave.
 I have used artificial coloring in the past while making cookies and cupcakes, but when I can use natural, which is far safer, why wouldn't I?
 The mango adds a lovely orange hue, and it adds that marvelous flavor that goes perfectly with the cardamom in the cookies.
 The other natural coloring/flavoring agent I've added to my frosting in the past has been orange juice, which adds a lovely yellow color.
 I've also seen beet juice and turmeric often used as natural dyes although I'm not sure I'd love the bitter flavor of turmeric in a sweet frosting.
 Have you experimented with natural dyes in your icing or frosting?